Included Jobs

 )

-Example: Schedule the job to run nightly at 2am Eastern:
+Schedule it to run nightly at 2am Eastern:

 RocketJob::Jobs::OnDemandJob.create!(